Releases in Release Management

 A deployment started manually from the Deploy command in the UI, or from a network command sent to the REST interface, may specify a final target environment other than the last environment in a release pipeline.
 For example, it may specify that the release is deployed only as far as the QA environment and not to the production environment.

 There may be queuing policies defined for an environment, which specify which of multiple deployments will occur, or the order in which releases are deployed.

-There may be pre-deployment approvers defined for an environment, and the deployment will not occur until all necessary approvals have been granted.
+There may be pre-deployment approvers or gates defined for an environment, and the deployment will not occur until all necessary approvals have been granted.

 Approvers may defer the release to an environment until a specified date and time using a scheduled trigger.

 - Monitor releases and debug deployment issues